pstaender/neo4jmapper/README.md

   */
 ```

-And easily use parameters to enjoy rollbacks (needs to be implemented) and speeding up repeating queries:
+And easily use parameters speed up queries (statement handling with rollback support maybe follow on later releases):

 ```js
   Graph.start().case("n.eyes WHEN {color1} THEN 1 WHEN {color1} THEN 2 ELSE 3").parameters({ color1: 'blue', color2: 'brown' }).return('n AS Person').toCypherQuery();